KelticDanor/xmp-SIDevo/README.md

 ### Change Log
+v4.9.2
+- libsidplayfp library updated to 2.16.1
+- sidid.cfg updated to version from 17 August 2026

 v4.9.1
 - libsidplayfp library updated to 2.15.0
 	- Due to changes there should'nt be a click anymore so fade-in is now longer enabled by default